Firebomb sparks unrest at sensitive Jerusalem holy site

 The area has experienced a series of tense standoffs in recent weeks after Muslim worshippers reopened an area known as the "Gate of Mercy," closed by Israel in 2003.

-The Waqf, a Jordanian appointed body that oversees Muslim holy sites in Jerusalem, has staged periodic prayer-protests since late February to call for the reopening of the shuttered building.
+The Waqf has staged periodic prayer-protests since late February to call for the reopening of the shuttered building.

 Israel closed the structure in 2003, claiming it was used by a heritage organization with ties to the Hamas militant group.